shawnrobtech/demo-repo/readme.md

 #Demo

-This is a placeholder learninf gtom Free Code Camp Git Tutorial.
+This is a placeholder learning from Free Code Camp Git Tutorial.